Marito95/NodeJs-Server/README.md

-# NodeJs-Server
+# NodeJS-Server
-Barebones for a NodeJs Server using Postgresl, ExpressJs, Typescript and either PG or PGP for db connections
+Barebones for a NodeJS Server using PostgreSQL, ExpressJS, Typescript and either PG or PGP for db connections

 ## Installation
 To install simply download this repo, open a terminal in the destination folder and run yarn install.